5 Ways to Dramatically Reduce Shopping Cart Abandoners

 Streamline Your Checkout Process

 People don’t want to wade through long checkout processes.
 The self-checkout registers at grocery stores are living proof of this.
-If you have a lengthy checkout process, you should ask yourself, “What are some ways you could shorten it?
-What are some steps you could eliminate?
-Are there too many opt-ins, pop up offers, or other pages that are getting in the way?”
+If you have a lengthy checkout process, you should ask yourself, “What are some ways I could shorten it?
+What are some steps I could eliminate?
+Are there too many opt-ins, pop-up offers, or other pages that are getting in the way?”
+To find the answers to these questions, consider going through your checkout process as if you were a potential customer.
+This way you can easily identify anything that may be a potential barrier to a customer completing their purchase.
+You can also go through the checkout process on a competitor’s site to see how your process compares in terms of speed and ease of use.

 Pro tip: The faster people can check out, the more people will buy from you.
 People value simplicity, particularly in the checkout process.
 This is why one-click buying is so appealing on sites like Amazon.